JCO-Digital/rekai-wordpress/readme.txt

 == Description ==

+This plugin loads the Rek.ai scripts into WordPress.
+It can be used to configure search autocomplete, and it provides Gutenberg blocks to load recommendations and Questions & Answers.

 = Features =

-Integrates the Rek.ai service into WordPress.
+ - Loads Rek.ai scripts into WordPress.
+ - A recommendations block.
+ - A Q&A block.
+ - Loads and configures search autocomplete.
+ - Provides test mode.

 == Installation ==